Trustees

 Trustee

 Jeff Grubb has been a Trustee at the M.J.
 Murdock Charitable Trust since 2010.
 He retired from corporate life in 2017 after 35 years in financial services working for Progressive Insurance, U.S. Bank, U.S. Trust and Wells Fargo.
 He has also served on the advisory board of several private companies.
-In addition to his business career, Jeff has been active in nonprofits, currently serving as secretary of Goodwill Industries of the Columbia Willamette.
-He is a former chairman for the Oregon Young Presidents Organization, Social Venture Partners Portland and the Portland Angel Network, and vice chairman for the Oregon Symphony.
+In addition to his business career, Jeff has been active in nonprofits, currently serving on the Generous Giving board.
+He is a former chairman for the Oregon Young Presidents Organization, Social Venture Partners Portland and the Portland Angel Network, vice chairman for the Oregon Symphony, and secretary of Goodwill Industries of the Columbia Willamette.
 He has also served on boards of the Portland Art Museum, the World Affairs Council of Oregon, Junior Achievement, the Oregon Entrepreneurs Network, Vision Fund Rwanda, and the Palau Foundation for World Evangelism.
 Jeff is a graduate of Stanford University with a B.A. in economics and an MBA.
 Jeff and his wife, Sandy, enjoy spending time with their three adult sons, two daughters-in-law, three grandsons, and two granddaughters.

 Jeffrey D. Pinneo